Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|:-------:|
 |number|1|

-A number that encodes how the contents of the arrangement are aligned vertically.
+_A number that encodes how the contents of the arrangement are aligned vertically.
 The choices are: 1 = aligned at the top, 2 = vertically centered, 3 = aligned at the bottom.
-Vertical alignment has no effect if the screen is scrollable.
+Vertical alignment has no effect if the screen is scrollable._

 ### App ID

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Form', 'App ID')]]